agenium-scale/nsimd/doc/markdown/tutorials_intermediate_dot_product.md

 ## Building a SIMD loop

-We are now going to use boost::simd::pack to vectorize this loop.
+We are now going to use `nsimd::pack` to vectorize this loop.
 The main idea is to compute partial sums inside an instance of `nsimd::pack<T>` and then perform a final summation.
 To do so, we will use `nsimd::load` to load data from `first0` and `first1`, process these `nsimd::pack<T>` instances using the proper